Testing Center Student Guidelines

 - School ID

-Your Comet Card is the official UT Dallas student ID.
-Effective January 1, 2018, your Comet Card will be the ONLY accepted form of ID by the UTD Testing Center.
+Your Comet ID Card is the official UT Dallas student ID.
+It will be the ONLY form of ID accepted by the UTD Testing Center.
 NO other forms of ID will be accepted.
-You will be DENIED access without the proper form of ID.
-If you do not have a Comet Card, you must obtain one prior to your exam.
-Please visit the Comet Card Office at Student Service Addition (2nd floor), Room SSA12.324, phone: 972-883-2495, email: email@example.com.
+You will be DENIED access without a physical Comet ID Card.
+If you do not have a Comet ID Card, you must obtain one prior to your exam.
+Please visit the Comet Card Office at Student Service Addition (2nd floor), Room SSA12.324.

 Closing times are strictly enforced.
 Please plan ahead and allow enough time to complete your exam.
 The Testing Center will not allow a student to begin a test within 30 minutes of closing.